magento/devdocs/guides/v2.0/cloud/project/project-multi-sites.md

 1. Set up routes
 2. Set up stores and websites in the Admin
+3. For subdomain, create multiple virtual hosts
-3. Modify your nginx virtual host to add a map
+3. Modify each virtual host to add a map
 4.